When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • chronic cervicitis;

-• warts in the vulva, perineum, or vagina;
+• condylomas in the vulva, perineum or vagina;

 • leukoplakia of the vulva;

-• capable of recurring after their removal by surgery;
+• , capable of recurring after their surgical removal;

 Freezing the affected areas leads to their destruction and death.
-Also, this method removes papillomas, condylomas from the cervix.
+This method also removes papillomas and condylomas from the cervix.

 For whom is the procedure contraindicated?